Designing your Diary mission

 Whether you're designing your first dscout Diary mission or your 100th, there are some tips and tricks that you'll want to know.
 Read on to understand the foundations of dscout, as well as best practices for planning and designing your research.

-- Learn the foundations: missions, parts, and entries
+- Learn the foundations: missions, activities, and entries

-- Get to know the 5 types of parts
+- Get to know the 5 types of activities

 - Set up your mission